Top 10 Reasons Leading to Cart Abandonment and How to Deal With It

 Easy Checkout Flow: The checkout process implemented in an online store plays a major role in shopping cart abandonment.
 Notwithstanding, the lengthy and clumsy checkout process, consumers will obviously abandon their shopping cart leaving in the middle of the process.

 - According to the stats, a seamless checkout process is one wherein a customer completes the transaction process under 4 seconds.
-An e-commerce store employing such process has very few incidents of cart abandonment.
+An e-commerce store employing such a process has very few incidents of cart abandonment.

 - Constrain checkout process to minimum pages and clicks, starting from adding an item to the cart to making the payment.
 Avoid adding separate pages for billing, shipping, and tax policy, and return policy.